 The Cryogenic Dark Matter Search (CDMS) is attempting to find dark matter particles using silicon and germanium crystals cooled to almost absolute zero.
 Scientists predict that when a dark matter particle interacts with the crystals, it will cause the crystals to vibrate.
 The nature of the vibration would provide information about the particle that caused it.
-SuperCDMS SNOLAB, one of the most sensitive dark matter detectors in the world, will soon be installed at SNOLAB.
+SuperCDMS SNOLAB, one of the most sensitive dark matter detectors in the world, is looking for light dark matter.

 The DEAP-3600 experiment is currently running at SNOLAB and uses a liquid noble gas to detect dark matter.
 It is a large acrylic sphere filled with 3.6 tonnes of liquid argon kept close to -180 degrees Celsius and surrounded by light detectors.
 If a particle enters the sphere, it should interact with the liquid argon, producing ultraviolet light that the light detectors would pick up.
 If enough of the detectors record the light, the interaction is recorded and reviewed so scientists can determine if it was a dark matter particle.

 New Experiments with Spheres-Gas (NEWS-G) is a new technology being developed to detect dark matter particles.
 It uses a copper sphere filled with a noble gas, which will be ionised when a dark matter particle passes through.
 A probe at the centre of the sphere will measure characteristics of the ion to determine if it is a dark matter particle.
-Current prototypes are being tested in an underground laboratory in France, and the final version of the experiment will be installed at SNOLAB.
+Prototypes were tested in an underground laboratory in France, and the final version of the experiment was installed at SNOLAB in late 2020.